|

 with the popular graphics and imaging software programs, such

-Images are often large files and saving
+High resolution images are often large files and saving

 them can take up a lot of your disk space.
 It is possible to